GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

         pushd builder

-2. Create a file called `Dockerfile` inside the `builder` directory, and copy the following content into it.
+2. Create a file called `Dockerfile` inside the `builder` directory, and copy the following content into it:

         FROM elixir:latest
         WORKDIR /app